 Yes.
 CFSIC’s mission is to help affected homeowners restore their homes in as an efficient way as possible.
 The idea is to help homeowners pay for appropriate concrete work aimed at the replacement of the foundation itself.
 (View a list of what is covered for a CFSIC claim and what is not.)

 Yes.
 CFSIC will employ a linear foot/square foot cost factor to first determine the maximum applicable costs we will pay for or reimburse.
 (You can find those factors here.)
 A payment made by CFSIC for a Type 1 claim, inclusive of the linear foot/square foot cost factor, will in turn be subject to a maximum of $175,000 of total payment by CFSIC for the residential building in question, at all times subject to all other terms and conditions of the guidelines.

-The formula for reimbursement will work the same way, and the cap will be the same.
+The formula for reimbursement will work the same way, and the cap will be the same (with the exception of Legacy Claimants).
 Type 2 claims, once approved, will be paid out in four quarterly installments.

 The formula CFSIC is employing is designed to assist with the replacement of a foundation, and to assist with a Type 2 claim to reimburse the replacement of a foundation.
 CFSIC cannot cover 100% of those costs (or any of the costs of amenities) or it will be unable, with its finite resources, to help as many homeowners as possible, given all the evidence of the extent of the crumbling foundations natural disaster, and the limited financial resources available to CFSIC.